 Concert (part of the official welcome)

 Young Performers Repertoire project aims to cover up the indisputable lack of sufficient repertoire of innovative, New Music for children aged 6 -10.
 Therefore, the Interfaces project commissioned international composers to compose works between 5 to 8 minutes for commonly played instruments and/or chamber music groups adding to the repertoire taught at music schools or within the music classes of schools where feasible.
-The culmination of the project will be a concert of this new repertoire at the Interfaces Conference together with the launch of an open electronic archive of scores.
+The culmination of the project was a concert of this new repertoire at the Interfaces Conference together with the launch of an open electronic archive of scores.

 MyCity, MySounds is a georeferencing app for iOS based smart devices developed by ZKM | Institute for Music and Acoustics in 2014.
 MyCity, MySounds can be used to record field-recordings, create site-specific miniature compositions, media-supported soundwalks or audio and video walks, and share them with a growing community.
 For this purpose, sounds are recorded with the app or loaded into the app and positioned on a digital map according to their localization data.